neo4j/cypher-language-support/CONTRIBUTING.md

 `npm run dev:codemirror`

-To run the VSCode extension, choose `VSCode Playground` in the `Run & Debug` menu in VS Code.
+To run the VS Code extension, choose `VSCode Playground` in the `Run & Debug` menu in VS Code.